rdiaz02/Zotero-to-Referey/README.md

 exports Zotero collections as
 [JabRef's groups](http://jabref.sourceforge.net/help/GroupsHelp.php), and
 use an Android BibTeX app.
-There are three Android apps that will deal with BibTeX files but this is not a great solution either.
-Briefly, of the available ones, [Library](https://play.google.com/store/apps/details?id=com.cgogolin.library) cannot show your Zotero collections, [RefMaster](https://play.google.com/store/apps/details?id=me.bares.refmaster) does not support more than one file per entry and does not support Zotero collections, and [Erathostenes](https://play.google.com/store/apps/details?id=com.mm.eratos) will only show the lower-most level of groups, is extremely slow, and often you need to kill and restart it as the app will hang.
-By extremely slow I mean that reloading my library of about 3000 references and about 100 collections/groups on an Asus TF201 can take over 10 minutes to load the db and over 40 to deal with the JabRef groups; a Nexus 7 can do it in between 10 and 20' total.
+There are three Android apps that will deal with BibTeX files but I did not like this solution either.
+Briefly, of the available ones, [Library](https://play.google.com/store/apps/details?id=com.cgogolin.library) cannot show your Zotero collections or sort by date, [RefMaster](https://play.google.com/store/apps/details?id=me.bares.refmaster) does not support more than one file per entry and does not support Zotero collections, and [Erathostenes](https://play.google.com/store/apps/details?id=com.mm.eratos) will only show the lower-most level of collections, is extremely slow, and often I need to kill and restart it as the app will hang.
+By extremely slow I mean that reloading my library of about 3000 references and about 100 collections/groups on an Asus TF201 can take over 40 minutes (10 to load the db and over 40 to deal with the JabRef groups); a Nexus 7 can do it in between 10 and 20' total.
 Changes in Zotero, thus, are painful to update in the tablets.